 The new mixed use zoning regulations are expected to be applied to commercially zoned property outside of the Central City.
-This includes the Gateway Regional Center; town centers such as St Johns, Hollywood, Lents and Hillsdale; more than 30 MAX transit station areas; and Main streets, commercial corridors and nodes citywide.
+This includes main streets, commercial corridors and commercial nodes citywide, and places like the Gateway Regional Center; town centers such as St Johns, Hollywood, Lents and Hillsdale; and several MAX transit station areas.

-Project Process and Milestones
+How We Got Here — Project Process and Milestones

 - Execution of Metro CET Grant (December 2013)

-- Appoint/convene Project Advisory Committee (February 2014)
+- Appoint and convene Project Advisory Committee (February 2014)

-- Code Development — Draft Code (March 2015)
+- Phase 3: Zoning Code Development — Draft Code (May - September 2015)